fossabot/demo-1/apiendpoint11.rst

 API Endpoint v1.1
 #################

+| Using this API, Users will receive results as bounding boxes (a box on each item in the image)
+| and offers for each box.

 This version of the API introduces the concepts of the catalog param, which adds the option of getting results for fashion items, home items or both.

-Users of this API will receive results as bounding boxes and offers for each box.

-Retailers who wish to use our API and receive offers from their own product catalog, need to send us a product data feed (see :ref:`productfeed` section).
+.. important:: Retailers who wish to use our API and receive offers from their own product catalog, need to send us a product data feed (see :ref:`productfeed` section).

-The API is comprised of two distinct requests:
+The API is comprised of two different requests:
- - **bounds** - will return an object mapping from image url to list of bounding boxes.
+ - **bounds** - will return an object mapping from image URL to list of bounding boxes.
- - **offers** - from the list of bounding boxes, you can request the url under the ``offers`` attribute, and get a list of offers for this bounding box.
+ - **offers** - from the list of bounding boxes, you can request the URL under the ``offers`` attribute, and get a list of offers for this bounding box.

 **API Base URL**